12

 Thanks to the legislation and directive, access media in Aotearoa enjoys a level of state funding and support that would be the envy of other access media in most other jurisdictions.

-Check out this information sheet that details the sector’s programming between Sep 2022 and Dec 2023.
+Check out this information pack that details the sector’s programming between Feb/March 2024.

-Check out this information sheet that details the sector’s programming between Sep 2022 and Dec 2023.
+Check out this information pack that details the sector’s programming between Feb/March 2024.

 What people are saying